lmaftuleac/schnapps-core/README.md

   })

 ```
-In case we want to completely reroute our request, we need to pas a third parameter with `{ reroute: true }`.
-In this case request will be completely handled by the controller passed in `next()` function, and the handlers below will be ignored along with `.catch` and `.end` functions
+In case we need to reroute our request completely, we need to pas a third parameter with `{ reroute: true }`.
+Further executions will be completeley handled by the child controller.
+Handlers in parent controller below rerouting, will be ignored along with `.catch` and `.end` functions

 ```javascript